Energy Development in the Arctic

 In July 2017, BOEM approved plans for Eni US Operating Co.
 Inc. to conduct exploratory drilling in federal waters from its Spy Island drill site, an existing man-made island in Alaska state waters.
 The drill site is north of the Nikaitchuq oil field, about three miles off Oliktok Point, in the Beaufort Sea.
 In April 2018, BOEM approved a revision to Eni’s exploration plan that allowed for drilling in Summer 2018 and reduced the number of wells that could be drilled.

 Production drilling in U.S. Arctic federal waters is currently limited to the Northstar facility in the Beaufort Sea, which began producing in 2001.
 Northstar is a joint federal/state of Alaska project originally operated by BP Exploration Alaska Inc., but now operated by Hilcorp Alaska LLC.
 It is located about 12 miles northwest of Prudhoe Bay.
-A new offshore production facility is being planned at Hilcorp Alaska LLC’s Liberty oil field, also in the Beaufort Sea.
+A new offshore production facility has been approved for construction at Hilcorp Alaska LLC’s Liberty oil field, also in the Beaufort Sea.
 BOEM finalized its Environmental Impact Statement (EIS) analyzing the potential impacts of Liberty’s Development and Production Plan in August 2018.
 The Final EIS includes NMFS’s statewide emergency response standards for marine mammals.
 Production facilities operating currently in Alaska state waters of the Beaufort Sea include Endicott Island and Oooguruk Island.

 In July 2016, the Bureau of Safety and Environmental Enforcement (BSEE) and BOEM issued a final rule governing exploratory drilling activities on the U.S. Arctic Outer Continental Shelf.
 The regulations are intended to ensure that exploratory drilling activities in the Arctic Ocean are conducted in a safe and responsible manner, while protecting marine, coastal, and human environments, and Alaska Natives’ cultural traditions and access to subsistence resources.